 Sex offender treatment is one-size-fits-all.

 After sex offender treatment is underway, every single person convicted of a sex offense is treated the exact same way.
 A man who may have inappropriately touched a woman in a bar when he was drunk is a sex offender in the same way that someone convicted of internet sexual exploitation of a child is a sex offender.
+A sex offender who has never had a history with drugs is required to pay for regular drug testing in Douglas County.
 The current system offers no distinction between types of offenders and offenses, misunderstandings, and accidents.
 The SOMB has developed the treatment program with the mindset that no sex offender may be cured and any sex offense is a result of a deviant mind.

-Even though treatment in itself is long and hard, treatment is just one of the many requirements someone has to deal with after a sex crime conviction.
+Even though treatment in itself is long and hard in Adams County, treatment is just one of the many requirements someone has to deal with after a sex crime conviction.
 Indeterminate Sentencing for prison terms, and sex offender registration, are a few other requirements that are imposed on a sex crime offender.
-The experienced attorneys at the O’Malley Law Office understand just how harsh the consequences of a sex crime conviction can be and will fight for your freedom.
+The experienced attorneys at Sawyer Legal Group understand just how harsh the consequences of a sex crime conviction can be and will fight for your freedom.